GabrieleMaurina/withcd/README.md

 # withcd
 ### Change working directory utility compatible with "with" statement

-It changes the working directory while inside the "with", then it changes back to where it was originally
+Changes the working directory while inside the "with" statement, then it changes the working directory back to where it was originally.

 ### Usage
 ```python